Support Athens by Locals!

 Entrance to the Acropolis is free for people with disabilities.

 Yes.
-The new disabled routes are wide enough for any kind of wheelchair and they are also equipped with bars on the sides.
+The new disabled routes are wide enough for any wheelchair and equipped with bars on the sides.

 If you are visiting the Acropolis in the winter, make sure to go up the hill around noon when the weather is a bit warmer.
 On the other hand, if you are visiting during summertime, make sure to go as early as possible to escape the heat and the crowds.